pocomane/brewed-in-the-apocalypse/bita-strong.md

   she will describe it better.
 - She thinks some other move should be triggered during what they told, in such case she will communicate what they have to do.
+- She thinks that somewhere in his telling there should be a reaction of the world, that she will do with a *Tell imminent troubles (move)*

 The scenarist will always give the possibility to act differently from that point on.